UPPMAX/R-python-julia-matlab-HPC/docs/julia/batchJulia.rst

 Once this initial setting is completed, you will be able to use the GPUs available on the cluster.
-Here, there is a simple example for computing a matrix-matrix multplication.
+Here, there is a simple example for computing a matrix-matrix multiplication.
 As a reference point, we show the simulation on CPUs as well.

 .. tabs::